 About Artists of Toledo

-Toledo has a very special artistic history, and that is why I created this website all about the historic artists of Toledo.
+Toledo has a very special artistic history, and that is why I created this website about the Toledo Museum of Art and the historic artists of Toledo.

 My mother, Audrey Pinkerton Gentieu (1922-2009) painted from age five until her last week of life, at age 86.
 This website is for her.